Fieldwork

 Kalmyk Oirat

-Since 2022, I have been working with speakers of the Kalmyk language, a variety of the Oirat language.
-Kalmyk is spoken by an aging minority of ethnic Kalmyks in the Republic of Kalmykia, Russia, where it is also an official language, and in diasporic communities in the US and Europe.
-I am interested in investigating the structures of (nominalised) embedded clauses, the relationship between case and agreement, and the morphosyntax of the nominal domain in Kalmyk.
+Since 2022, I have been working with speakers of Kalmyk Oirat (Mongolic).
+Kalmyk is spoken by an aging minority in the Republic of Kalmykia, Russia, where it is also a co-official language, and in diasporic communities in the US and Europe.

 Khalkha Mongolian